JZimnol/pico_fota_bootloader/README.md

 # Raspberry Pi Pico W FOTA Bootloader

-This bootloader allows you to perform `Firmware Over The Air (FOTA)` updates with the Raspberry Pi Pico W board.
+This bootloader allows you to perform secure `Firmware Over The Air (FOTA)` OTA updates with the Raspberry Pi Pico W board.
 It contains all required linker scripts that will adapt your application to the new application memory layout.

 The memory layout is as follows: